-In terms of training, similar to NN, KN can be trained with backpropagation (BP) \citep{Rumelhart86}.
-In the context of supervised learning, the need for BP in learning a deep architecture is caused by the fact that there is no explicit target information to tune the hidden layers \citep{Rumelhart86}.
-Moreover, BP is usually computationally intensive and can suffer from vanishing gradient.
-And most importantly, BP results in hidden representations that are notoriously difficult to interpret or assess, turning deep architectures into ``black boxes''.
+We then revisit the problem of learning a composite hypothesis class, by which we mean a trainable model that consists of more elementary trainable submodels, in a supervised learning setting.
+In this paper, we shall only consider the special case of a compositional hypothesis class, in which the elementary submodels are linked via function compositions and therefore the overall model can be written as $\vfn{F} = \vfnsub{F}{l}\circ\cdots\circ \vfnsub{F}{1}$ for some $l$, with each $\vfnsub{F}{i}$ being a submodel with proper domain and codomain.
+For example, a deep, feedforward NN can be considered as a compositional hypothesis class.

-The main theoretical contribution of this paper is the following: Employing the simplest feedforward, fully-connected KN as an example, we prove that in classification and under certain losses, the optimal representation for each hidden layer that minimizes the risk of the network can be explicitly characterized.
-This result removes the need for BP and makes it possible to train the network in a feedforward, layer-wise fashion.
-And the same idea can be generalized to other feedforward KNs.
+When it comes to training these models, the usual method is to learn all its trainable submodels simultaneously using, for example, backpropagation (BP)~\citep{Rumelhart86}.
+However, in the context of supervised learning, the need for BP is caused by the fact that there is no explicit target information to tune the latent submodels \citep{Rumelhart86}.
+Moreover, when the model is large, BP usually becomes computationally intensive and can suffer from issues such as vanishing gradient.
+Also, BP returns very little information on the training of each submodel to the user and therefore forces the user to treat the model as a ``black box''.
+For example, it is usually not possible to know which specific part or parts of the network is responsible when the performance is suboptimal.
+Also, it is extremely difficult to interpret or assess the hidden representations during or after training.